top of page

 • The Out-of-Sync Child – Carol Kranowitz: A trusted guide to understanding sensory processing challenges.

-• Differently Wired – Debbie Reber: A call to reimagine parenting for differently-wired children.
+• Differently Wired – Debbie Reber: Reimagining parenting for differently-wired children.

 • Uniquely Human – Dr. Barry Prizant: A compassionate approach to understanding autism.

-• The Whole-Brain Child – Siegel & Bryson: Strategies that nurture brain development with emotional intelligence.
+• The Whole-Brain Child – Siegel & Bryson: Strategies nurturing brain development with emotional intelligence.

-• Brain-Body Parenting – Mona Delahooke: Grounded in neuroscience and attachment, with a strong focus on regulation.
+• Brain-Body Parenting – Mona Delahooke: Grounded in neuroscience and attachment, focusing on regulation.

 • Raising a Sensory Smart Child – Biel & Peske: Tools for supporting children with sensory processing differences.